vinkodlak/rigpro.consulting/src/pages/about/index.md

   title: Our Experts
 section2:
   body: >-
     From deserts to subarctic we travel.
-Trucks, jack-ups, drilling ships, semi-submersible rigs, land, deep water....you name it, we've been there.
+Trucks, jack-ups, drillships, semi-submersible rigs, land, deep water....you name it, we've been there.
-    We've been involved in well-established operations as well as small remote projects with only a fistful of people.
+    We've been involved in well-established operations as well as small remote projects with only a fistful of personnel.

-    Our particular stronghold includes highly demanding operations with limited resources and support, one-off projects requiring extensive planning for a seamless execution.
+    Our particular stronghold includes highly demanding remote operations with limited resources and support, the one-off projects that require extensive planning for a seamless execution.
 This is where we shine!
   countries:
     - RU
     - KE